 The following phases are performed for a specific service:

-- MBS Session Configuration: MBS Session Configuration is used by the AF to configure the MBS Session towards 5GC, which may also include TMGI allocation procedure.
+- MBS Session Configuration: It is the phase that multicast session begin to exist as described in clause 4.3.
 This step is optional.

 - Service announcement: Service announcement is used to distribute information toward UEs about the service required for service reception (e.g., IP multicast address(es)) and possibly other service related parameters (e.g. service start time).
 This step is optional.

-- Session Establishment: Session Establishment is the point at which the transmission resources need to be established for transmitting the DL Multicast data between 5GC and NG-RAN.
-Session Establishment is triggered by the first accepted UE Join request.
+- Session Establishment: It is the phase that multicast session is established as described in clause 4.3.

+- No data receiving: It is the phase when no multicast data is received by 5GC.
+This step is optional.

 - Data transfer: It is the phase when Multicast data are transferred to the UEs.

+- Session Release: It is the phase that multicast session is released as described in clause 4.3.

-- Session Release: It is the point at which there will be no more need to transmit Multicast data.
-At Session Release, the resources in 5GS are released.
+- Session De-configuration: It is the phase that multicast session will no longer exist as described in clause 4.3.

 The phase of Multicast data provisioning is illustrated with the following example of timeline: